oracle/coherence-operator/docs/storage.md

 ### Snapshot
 By default, Coherence snapshot uses the same location as active persistence to store snapshot data.

-If you wish to use a different location, then add the following parameter during Helm installation:
+If you want to use a different location, then add the following parameter during Helm installation:

 ```
 --set store.snapshot.enabled=true